tpillow/motify/README.md

 # Motify

-## A simple cross-platform CLI utility for displaying notifications.
+## A small, lightweight cross-platform notification system.

 Just need to show a notification to the user on any OS?
 Don't want the native notifications with flaky abilities?
 Use Motify.